GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 for five different types of rheological foundations, all involving *constant thickness thin plates*:

 #.
 An elastic plate overlying an inviscid half-space,
 #.
-An elastic plate overlying a viscous half-space,
+An elastic plate overlying a viscous half-space (Firmoviscous or Kelvin-Voigt),
 #.
-An elastic plate overlying a viscous layer over a viscous half-space,
+An elastic plate overlying a viscous layer over a viscous half-space (Firmoviscous or Kelvin-Voigt),
 #.
-A viscoelastic plate overlying an inviscid half-space.
+A viscoelastic plate overlying an inviscid half-space (Maxwell solid),
 #.
-A general linear viscoelastic model with an initial and final plate thickness overlying an inviscid half-space.
+A general linear viscoelastic model with an initial and final elastic plate thickness overlying an inviscid half-space.

 These conditions will require the *elastic* [1; :math:`\Phi_e(\mathbf{k})`], *firmoviscous* [2,3; :math:`\Phi_{fv}(\mathbf{k},t)`],